-Dean's List - Composed of all full time students who have a semester grade point average of 3.3 or higher for no fewer than 12 graded hours for a term and no "D", "F" or Incomplete grades.
+Dean's List - Composed of all full time students who have a semester grade point average of 3.3 or higher and no "D", "F" or Incomplete grades.
 The Dean's List is issued at the end of the Fall and Spring semesters.